jkikuyu/ipaysecure/readme.md

 | LOGDIR      |Log file location	               				      			      |

 - Change the NVP_WSDL_URL to reflect current endpoint

 - Set ORGUNIT_ID, API_ID ,API_KEY to values provided for production

+- Specify the location of your log folder will be created and ensure that it has pre-requiste permission.

 ## Card Verification and Validation request
 A request with card details is forwarded to the endpoint in this format.